architect/arc.codes/src/shared/en/aws/guides-multiple-aws-accounts.md

 Current ways to set these variables:

-- You can set these variables in your `.bashrc` (or equivalant); [more from AWS on env vars here](https://docs.aws.amazon.com/cli/latest/userguide/cli-environment.html)
+- You can set these variables in your `.bashrc` (or equivalent); [more from AWS on env vars here](https://docs.aws.amazon.com/cli/latest/userguide/cli-environment.html)
 - Use `npm run` scripts and hardcode the credentials into the project
 - Add them on the command line when running commands (Eg. `AWS_PROFILE=brian npx create`)